MatthewTuurozeeng/odin_recipes/README.md

 # odin_recipes

-This is a simple HTML project built as part of The Odin Project curriculum.
+This is a beginner-level web development project built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
 It showcases basic webpage structure, linking, and the use of images and lists.

+The project features a simple website that contains popular Ghanaian recipes: **Jollof Rice**, **Waakye**, and **Fufu**.
+The goal of the project was to practice basic HTML structure, linking between pages, displaying images, and organizing content clearly.

 ##  Live Preview
-View the live site here (https://github.com/MatthewTuurozeeng/odin_recipes)
+Click here to view the live site (https://github.com/MatthewTuurozeeng/odin_recipes)

 ##  What the Project Includes

 - **Home Page (`index.html`)**
   - Introduces the project.
-  - Contains a link to the Jollof recipe page.
+  - Contains a link to the individual recipe pages.

-- **Jollof Recipe Page (`jollof.html`)**
-  - Displays an image of a delicious jollof rice meal.
-  - Includes a list of links to images of the ingredients used.
+  - Navigation links to go back to the homepage.
-  - Provides step-by-step instructions on how to cook jollof rice.
+  - Each recipe page follows the same structure and contains:
+   -> A title and image of the meal
+   -> A list of **ingredients**
+   -> Links to images of each ingredient
+   -> Step-by-step **instructions** for preparing the meal.

 ## Skills Demonstrated
 - HTML page structure
 - Linking between pages
 - Embedding images